shravan1799/Face-recognition-detection/README.md

 recognition.py - final module to test our training output, it will recognise the faces from the live cam feed.

 image_comparision.py - extra module used to see the similarities between two images using SSIM.

+UPDATE:
+To make the program more dynamic I have merged all the files and used switch for menu functionality.
+Now you can scan multiple faces at one time and train then all together instead of one at a time.